osscameroon/osscameroon-blog/content/post/articles/how_to_create_a_hotspot_on_linux.md

 #### hostapd

-hostapd is a user space daemon software enabling a network interface card to act as an access point and authentication server.
+hostapd is a user space daemon software enabling a network interface card to act as an Access Point (AP) and authentication server.

 Capabilities of Hostapd (What it can do)
 - Create an AP;